salilab/imp/modules/multi_state/README.md

 Command line tool to enumerate multi-state models with SAXS profiles.
 See also IMP::foxs for the similar FoXS command line tool.

+# multi_foxs_combination {#multi_foxs_combination_bin}
+Command line tool to enumerate additions (such as glycans or ions) to a model with SAXS profiles.
+See also IMP::foxs for the similar FoXS command line tool.

 # Info

 _Author(s)_: Dina Schneidman